laur1s/PHP-Registration-Form/README.md

 ##Usage

-Feel free to modify the template according your needs
+Feel free to modify the template according your needs and push the code if you make any improvements!